illinois-cs241/illinois-cs241.github.io/_pages/application.md

 ## PrairieLearn

 [PrairieLearn](https://prairielearn.readthedocs.io/en/latest/) (PL) is a web-assignment platform developed at UIUC.
-The CS341 PL team is concerned with creating and deploying extra-credit assignments called Pre-Labs.
+The CS341 PL team is concerned with creating and deploying extra-credit assignments called Pre-Labs (for now!).
 The goal is to make labs more educational, intuitive, and interactive -- because sometimes programming is not a good replacement for conceptual knowledge (e.g. MMAP lab).
 We envision that the Lab slides contain the intuitive information, and PL supplements this with neat problems for students to learn from.
-If you are someone who believes some assignments are lacking and wants to do something about it, then this team is for you.
+If you think this course has future potential with PL, or you believe some assignments are lacking and want to do something about it, then this team is for you.
 ### Skills

 * Understanding of course content at detailed level.
 Being able to create thoughtful problems requires more knowledge than being able to simply get-by with the course content.